-We have in the past and currently supply indoximod in support of Phase 2 investigator-initiated clinical trials, and we provided clinical supply of dorgenmeltucel-L in support of a Phase 2 investigator-initiated clinical trial.
+We have in the past and currently supply indoximod in support of Phase 2 investigator-initiated clinical trials.
 Our Ebola vaccine product candidate was studied in clinical trials in West Africa.
+Additionally, we have agreed to supply NLG919 and NLG802 for future investigator-initiated clinical trials.
+We also recently announced a clinical collaboration with Massachusetts General Hospital to evaluate oral LUM-201 in nonalcoholic fatty liver disease.
 We may continue to supply and otherwise support similar trials in the future.
 However, because we are not the sponsors of these trials, we do not control the protocols, administration or conduct of these trials, including follow-up with patients and ongoing collection of data after treatment, and, as a result, are subject to risks associated with the way these types of trials are conducted, in particular should any problems arise.
 These risks include difficulties or delays in communicating with investigators or administrators, procedural delays and other timing issues and difficulties or differences in interpreting data.